zibous/ha-watermeter/docs/build-rtl-sdr.md

 # RTL-SDR: Inexpensive Software Defined Radio

+Turns your Realtek RTL2832 based DVB dongle into a SDR receiver

 ## Driver Installation Instructions

 All the installation instructions below were derived from the following links: